 Loads of books and literature has been dedicated to the art of time managing and what it is all about.
-These self help books can provide a lot of inside and how how various people manage their time.
-These tips and tricks can help us in corporate these time management skills in our lives too.
+These self-help books can provide a lot of insight into how various people manage their time.
+These tips and tricks can help us incorporate these time management skills in our lives too.

 - “The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change” by Stephen R. Covey